top of page

 Hikers on the Willis Palms Oasis trail

-We stuck afterwards at the trailhead for a beautiful sunset.
+After the hike, we stayed at the trailhead for a beautiful sunset.

 Beautiful sunset at the Willis Palms Oasis trailhead